Local search, News, SEO,

 As a reduction in organic traffic could signify that your SEO strategy needs some adjustment, it is important to compare levels of organic traffic during the same periods each year to allow for seasonal trends in pet ownership.
 So, you may choose to compare January-February 2020 to January-February 2019, for example.

 3. Ranked pages

-Your veterinary practice should be consistently sharing fresh content designed to appeal to your audience.
+Your veterinary practice should be consistently sharing fresh content designed to appeal to your audience of local pet owners.
 This will result in an increase in the number of pages your site has.
 If you can see that the number of pages, you’re ranking for is increasing, your optimisation tactics are likely working.